-This is the 10th Highams Park Day and will be held at 11am to 4pm on the 15th July 2017 on Vincent Green, Vincent Road.
+This is the 12th annual Highams Park Day.
+It will be held at 11am to 4pm on Saturday the 14th July 2018 on Vincent Green, Vincent Road.
 It is the Village Fete for Highams Park.
 All were welcome.
 Click here for further details.

-As many volunteers as possible are required to help with gardening on the station platform, clock tower garden…and Winchester Road!
-We meet on every second Saturday in April to October (inclusive) on the London bound platform near the station gardens at 10am and bring your own tools if you have them.
+On the Saturday 16th March 2019, Saturday 20th April 2019, Saturday 18th May 2019, Saturday 15th June 2019 and Saturday 6th July 2019 as many volunteers as possible are required to help with gardening on the station platform, clock tower garden.
+We meet on every on the London bound platform near the station gardens at 10am and bring your own tools if you have them.
 As usual, tea, coffee and bacon rolls will be provided for all volunteers.
 Click here for further details.

 Membership fees are kept very low and affordable and we’d be delighted to welcome you to the society.
 Please see the Membership page for more details.